Emplea-do/emplea_do/readme.md

 ## Running the app for the first time ##

-0. Run the init.sh script, this will install all command line tools
+0. Run the script (init.sh or init.bat), this will install all command line tools
 1. Open the solution
 2. Restore the nuget packages
 3. Run the Web project

+This project has two initializations for Windows and for Linux or Mac

 ## Workflow